OpenPanzerProject/TCB/README.md

 #### Just Download It
 If you just want to make changes for yourself but don't care to contribute them back to the project, you can simply click the green **Clone or download** button at the top of this page, then select **Download ZIP**.
-![Download ZIP](http://openpanzer.org/images/github/CloneOrDownloadTCB.png "Download ZIP") Unzip the file on your computer.
-Inside the ZIP file enter the `TCB-master` folder and:
+![Download ZIP](http://openpanzer.org/images/github/CloneOrDownloadTCB.png "Download ZIP")

 #### Either Way
 Whether you fork or download, either way you need to locate the **`OpenPanzerTCB`** folder in your Arduino Sketchbook directory.
 If you don't know where this is you can view its location in the Arduino IDE by going to **File > Preferences > Sketchbook Location**.